nuxt-community/auth-module/README.md

 * **type** - Sets the token type of the authorization header.

 #### redirect
-* **notLoggedInRedirectTo** - Sets the redirect URL default of the users not logged in.
+* **notLoggedIn** - Sets the redirect URL default of the users not logged in.
 Only when `auth` middleware is added to a page.
-* **loggedInRedirectTo** - Sets the redirect URL default of the users logged in.
+* **loggedIn** - Sets the redirect URL default of the users logged in.
 Only when `no-auth` middleware is added to a page.

 ## Example usage